diofant/diofant/docs/release/notes-0.12.rst

 * :sympyissue:`19196` Slow f.factor_list
 * :sympyissue:`20491` Inconsistencies in pretty printing in a notebook
 * :sympyissue:`20490` LaTeX printing of negative constant PolyElement
+* :sympyissue:`20484` Need more utility for polynomial substitution